Burger King scraps plastic toys in children's meals, launches amnesty

 The action at its restaurants across Britain will save an estimated 320 tonnes of single use plastic every year, the fast food giant said.

-Burger King said it had been galvanised by Southampton sisters Ella and Caitlin McEwan’s Change.org petition calling on Burger King and McDonald’s to stop giving plastic toys with their kids’ meals for the sake of the environment.
+Burger King said it had been galvanized by Southampton sisters Ella and Caitlin McEwan's Change.org petitihere calling on Burger King and McDonald's to stop giving plastic toys with their kids' meals for the sake of the environment.

 The chief executive of Burger King UK, Alasdair Murdoch, said the plastic toy initiative was one strand of a wider strategy to reduce packaging.